Code-Institute-Submissions/IFDMSP-A/README.md

 ### I have also created a "Jasmine" test-script for production cycle future changes

 > Note: The jasmine test script should be redacted from the file set  before production deployment as it can pose a risk to unwanted tinkering and hacking
-* The files have been commented out on the INDEX,HTML however as it is expected that changes may be made , when testing with the BBC.
+* The files have been commented out on the INDEX, HTML however as it is expected changes may be made, when testing with the BBC.

 * Also as a remark, I have only included a random number generator test as an example.
 As stated above most of the RAD development test was done with GDT & Console Logs.
 Therefore Jasmine is only included in this project for future dev challenges